April 14, 2026

 Procurement buyer responsibilities

-Negotiation and vendor management
+Sourcing and vendor selection

 • Research and identify potential suppliers through market analysis, industry databases, and supplier networks